The Police: 1984–1986: Hiatus, aborted sixth studio album

 In July, the trio reunited in the studio to record a new album, but Copeland broke his collarbone in a fall from a horse and was unable to play the drums.
 As a result of the tense and short-lived reunion in the studio, "Don't Stand So Close to Me '86" was released in October 1986 as their final single and made it into the UK Top 25.
 It also appeared on the 1986 compilation Every Breath You Take: The Singles, which reached No. 1 on the UK Albums Chart.
 A rerecorded version of "De Do Do Do, De Da Da Da" was subsequently also included on the DTS-CD release of the Every Breath You Take: The Classics album in 1995.
 The album has sold over five million copies in the US.

 Following the failed effort to record a new studio album, the Police effectively disbanded.
-In the liner notes to the Police's box set Message in a Box, Summers explains: "The attempt to record a new album was doomed from the outset.
+In the liner notes to the Police's box set Message in a Box: The Complete Recordings (1993), Summers explains: "The attempt to record a new album was doomed from the outset.
 The night before we went into the studio Stewart broke his collarbone falling off a horse and that meant we lost our last chance of recovering some rapport just by jamming together.
 Anyway, it was clear Sting had no real intention of writing any new songs for the Police.
 It was an empty exercise."